trimble-oss/website-modus.trimble.com/content/components/in-field/notifications/_index.md

 ## Overview

 A notification displays information that is helpful but not essential.
 It doesn't interrupt the user's work.
 A notification is fleeting.
-It is displayed temporarily, then stored in the Message Log.
+It is displayed temporarily, then ideally stored in a message log.

 ## Usage